-Our Telehealth service offers one to one support for anyone concerned about a loved one's alcohol or drug use.
+Our Telehealth service offers one to one support for anyone affected by someone else's alcohol or drug use.
 Our Holding On service is for people who are living with extreme levels of anxiety, stress, exhaustion, chaos, and trauma daily, due to the high risk of drug/alcohol-related harm and death in their family.